-The Amazon Echo Wall Clock is a simple and inexpensive way to visualize one or all of your Alexa timers.
-At first glance I, like many of my teammates, wondered, “why would you put Alexa in a wall clock?”.
-However, after testing the device in my home, I learned that, despite seeming as an unusual device to integrate with Alexa, the Echo Wall Clock is surprisingly useful.
+The Amazon Echo Wall Clock is a simple and inexpensive way to visualize your Alexa timers.
+At first glance we wondered, “why would would anyone need a wall clock with Alexa?”.
+Well, after testing out the Echo Wall Clock for just a few days, we learned that, despite being an unusual device to integrate with Alexa, the Echo Wall Clock is surprisingly useful.

 Amazon Echo Wall Clock